BayiLi081/GIS-bootcamp/README.md

 - **10 mins**: Introduce some common data sources for remote sensing

-- **Practical**: "Witness the climate change" spatiotemporal analysis on urban heat island
+- **Practical**: "The change of green cover in Singapore" spatiotemporal analysis on NDVI [Longitudinal study](./contents/longitudinalNDVI.md)
   - 30 min: Instruction and demonstration
   - 5 min: Q&A